 Surrounded by landscaped gardens with sweeping views, our apartments and holiday houses marry heritage character and with modern amenities.
 Meanwhile, our campground represents an opportunity to sleep under the stars in the heart of the world’s best harbour.

 Pack a meal and ascend to Biloela Lawn in the Historic Residence Precinct for unspoilt vistas.
-Alternatively, take advantage of the lower island’s barbeque facilities, shaded seating and sprawling green space.
+Alternatively, head to the Northern Apron Park on the lower island to use our free BBQ facilities, shaded seating and sprawling green space.

 Located in Biloela House on the upper plateau, Shipyard Stories is an exhibition of archival imagery celebrating the island’s storied maritime history.

 Play a game of basketball at our harbour-side court, a short distance from the ferry wharf.
-Basketballs can be hired from the Visitor Centre for $5.
+Bring a basketball or hire one from the visitor centre for $5.

 What’s better than playing a game of chess in your living room?
 Playing a game on our giant, outdoor chess board, surrounded by Sydney Harbour!
 Head to the island’s eastern apron, it’s your move!

 As night falls, gravitate to the warmth of our campground firepit and share stories, both spooky and funny, as you enjoy flame-roasted marshmallows.
-Note: Marshmallow bags (including sticks) are available for $5 from the Visitor Centre.
+Note: Marshmallow bags (including sticks) available for $5 from visitor centre.

 A true test of hand-eye coordination and depth perception, corn hole is a game where players take turns attempting to throw beanbags into a raised hole.
 We also offer highly addictive variations on the classic ring toss game (Finska, Quoits and Hoopla) and Frescobal – a paddle ball game popular in Brazil.
-All games are available from the Visitor Centre.
+Games available at visitor centre.